cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 # Tested on:
 UTM 4.6.2(104) on Apple M4 running Sequoai 15.2

+# Dictionary:
+- Container: isolated process
+- Manifest:
+- Pod: A group of related containers where 1 is the main process plus some optional support containers that will run on the same CPU.
+Can exist as a declared descriptor, scheduled to a Node, even though it hasn't started running or have disks attached yet.
+- Persistent Volume: A disk attached to a node, usually exposed as an LVM Volume Group.
+- Persistent Volume Claim: A request by pod for a logical volume and volume mount into that pod.
+- Deployment
+- StatefulSet
+- Role: Allows a service to interact with Kubernetes, creating or modifying resources.
+- Custom Resource Definition: Document Schema that defines custom infrastructure and infrastructure behavior.
+- Custom Resource or Custom Object: An instance of CRD document
+- Operator: A service that watches changes in Custom Resources and acts upon those changes until the cluster is in the desired state.
+An alternative to deploying with manifests and helm charts, a operator's initial state includes no resources until a Custom Resource is created.
+Operators have a Role that allow them to create configMaps or Secrets that other components depend on.

 # Process Overview:
 ## Prep host:
 Create ~/.kube/ dir for CLI keys